mmoayyed/mmoayyed.github.io/_posts/2021-11-11-cas65-oidc-jwks-key-rotation.md

 ## Key Revocation

 Key revocation operations begin to refresh the state of the keystore by removing *previous* keys.
 Similar to key rotation routines, key revocation may also be designed to follow a reasonable schedule:
+{% include googlead1.html  %}
 ```properties
 cas.authn.oidc.jwks.revocation.schedule.repeat-interval=PT60S
 cas.authn.oidc.jwks.revocation.schedule.start-delay=PT30S
 cas.authn.oidc.jwks.revocation.schedule.enabled=true
 ```

-...and as ever, if you do not want to wait for the **revocation schedule** to kick in and wish to forcefully rotate keys, you can always ask CAS to run the revocation routine for you:
+...and as ever, if you do not want to wait for the **revocation schedule** to kick in and wish to forcefully revoke keys, you can always ask CAS to run the revocation routine for you:

 ```bash
 $ curl https://sso.example.org/cas/actuator/oidcJwks/revoke | jq